Qad00/OSP_Final_Pro/features/Data_process/README.md

 ```

 #### 4. Crawling comments in the video
-- Using the given 'link' and 'sc_num' parameter, link is a video address and sc_num is how many scroll the video page and default of sc_num is 60, start crawling comments in the video.
+- Using the given 'link' and 'sc_num' parameter, link is a video address and sc_num is how many scroll the video page and default of sc_num is 20, start crawling comments in the video.
 Finally, store the crawled data in class variable.
-- Crawling target is videos comments.
+- Crawling target is comments of the video.
 - Whenever you need the crawled data, you can call the class method.
 - The structure of crawled data
 ```json